a123oclock/PS-Creations/_posts/2018-04-18-arachnid-model.md

 layout: post
 title:	"Arachnid Model - Maratus Robinsoni"
 date:	2018-04-18
-excerpt: "75:1 Scale Peacock jumping spider - Museum model. "
+excerpt: "Peacock Jumping Spider - Scale 75:1"
 image:	"/images/arachnid/pic01.jpg"
 ---
 This particular species is called ‘Maratus robinson’ and is only around 2mm in real life.
-The model was made to help educate the public on the anatomy of this species, in particular their unusual cephalothorax and huge eyes.
-The hope is that it’s vibrant appearance will encourage curiosity and intrigue into these very mistunderstood creatures.
+The model was made for a museum to help educate the public on the anatomy of this species, in particular their unusual cephalothorax and huge eyes.
+The hope is that it’s vibrant appearance will encourage curiosity and intrigue into these very misunderstood creatures.

 <div class="box alt">
 	<div class="row 50% uniform">